In this clever, romantic debut novel set in Whalley Range, a young woman still finding her way falls for Erik: a middle-aged artist and hoarder

 I devoured it in one afternoon.

 My mistake?
 Assuming it wouldn’t be as compulsive as it is.
-Much like protagonist Miriam, Making Space defies the ignorant judgements sometimes placed on ‘quiet’ - meek, mild - and instead highlights its humbler charms, its refreshing honesty.
+Much like protagonist Miriam, Making Space defies the ignorant judgements sometimes placed on ‘quiet’ - meek, mild - and instead highlights its humbler charms and refreshing honesty.
 Whereas some ‘noisier’ books may rely on cliff-hangers and a new twist on every page (I’m thinking of a certain Mr Brown), Making Space shows you don’t need cheap thrills to be a page-turner.

 The blurb gives us a taster: ‘Miriam’s life consists of temp jobs, an unsuccessful love life and a flatmate who is no longer a friend.
 In a desperate attempt to start again, she gets rid of almost everything she owns.
 Then she meets Erik: forty-five, a successful artist and an obsessive hoarder still haunted by the end of his marriage.
 Somehow, as Miriam helps Erik clear out his paper-packed home, they must work out what to keep and what to let go.’